77 Cat Proverbs and Sayings

 50. When I'm in the doghouse, my cats still come to visit.

 51. Buy a dog a toy, and he'll play with it forever.
-Buy a cat a present, and it will play with the wrapper for 10 minutes.
+Buy a cat a present, and he will play with the wrapper for 10 minutes.

 This is very true.
 Try it for yourself.